Too Many Hammers? Here's How to Choose the Right One

 Typical price

-11,– to 31,–Rubber heads are soft and provide cushioning, reducing the risk of damage to delicate surfaces.
+11,– to 31,–Rubber heads provide a softer impact, reducing damage to surfaces.

-These are perfect for tasks requiring gentle force, like assembling furniture or working with fragile materials.
+Best for tasks requiring gentle force, such as assembling furniture or delicate work.

 Bestseller